 Cholestasis of pregnancy:

-The disorder usually resolves after delivery but tends to recur in subsequent pregnancies.
+The disorder usually resolves after delivery but tends to recur in subsequent pregnancies or with use of oral contraceptives.

 Fatty liver of pregnancy: